-Culligan

-McKesson

-Sysco

-Medline

-Airgas

-Develop/Review/Revise facility plan to ensure that residents are isolated/cohorted and or transferred based on their infection status in accordance with applicable NYSDOH and Centers for Disease Control and Prevention (CDC) guidance:

-All resident's suspected or confirmed to have an infectious, communicable disease will be placed on the appropriate precautions per the most current CDC and NYS DOH guidelines.
-All resident rooms are private with their own bathroom and shower.
+Culligan McKesson Sysco Medline Airgas Required Develop/Review/Revise facility plan to ensure that residents are isolated/cohorted and or transferred based on their infection status in accordance with applicable NYSDOH and Centers for Disease Control and Prevention (CDC) guidance All resident's suspected or confirmed to have an infectious, communicable disease will be placed on the appropriate precautions per the most current CDC and NYS DOH guidelines.
+If appropriate and/or if available, any resident in a semi-private room will be moved to a private room to decrease risk of transmission to other residents.
 Resident's provider will be notified and all applicable testing will be performed per Medical provider orders.
 If at any time a resident is suspected of a communicable disease that is outside the scope of the SNF to treat or contain or the resident status deteriorates beyond ability to care for the resident, the resident will be transferred after consultation with the provider and the local and State departments of health and upon discussion with both the resident and health care proxy.

-Develop plans for cohorting, including using of a part of a unit, dedicated floor, or wing in the facility or a group of rooms at the end of the unit, and discontinuing any sharing of a bathroom with residents outside the cohort.

-The facility has the ability to dedicate an area to enable cohorting.
+Develop plans for cohorting, including using of a part of a unit, dedicated floor, or Recommended wing in the facility or a group of rooms at the end of the unit, and discontinuing any sharing of a bathroom with residents outside the cohort.
+The facility has the ability to dedicate an area on each unit to enable cohorting.
 This may require temporarily having residents change rooms to be placed on one wing and/or to share a larger common space with privacy screens.
 These areas will be clearly demarcated as an infectious area with actions such as closing of fire doors to an end of a wing, signage and floor marking to deter other residents and unnecessary staff members from entering the area.
 This will enable any infected resident to be maintained away from the non-infected residents to decrease risk of transmission.

-Develop/Review/Revise a plan to ensure social distancing measures can be put into place where indicated ([describe facility's process, e.g. which non-essential activities to eliminate, changes in dining/other physical space arrangements involving residents/staff]

-The facility will "close" any unit that is known to have an outbreak of an infectious disease.
+Develop/Review/Revise a plan to ensure social distancing measures can be put into place Recommended where indicated The facility will "close" any unit that is known to have an outbreak of an infectious disease.
 This ceases intermingling of residents on that unit with the general population from other area of the building.
 Any residents who have been deemed infectious will remain on room rest and will be provided with in-room dining.
 Group activities will cease per any current guidance from the local and/or the NYS DOH.
 Social distancing measures will be in place to ensure unnecessary contact is not made.
 Care will be provided utilizing the appropriate PPE when social distancing is not possible and tasks will be combined while caregivers are in the room to decrease number of close contact situations.
+Floor markings signifying proper social distance and wall signs will be used at all entrances to the facility and unit as well as in common areas for staff and/or visitors to utilize to determine and remind of safe social distancing.
+Signage will also be in place to alert staff, residents and families of the outbreak.